ymyke/cardio/README.md

 # Next up

-Use return in map
-Set cursor on next rung more sensibly

 - Bug: Church Mouse produces cards that will be in the player's deck.
 Should remove the copies that get produced in a fight.
 How?
 Add some copy flag?

 - Add more locations
-  - Card upgrader: Upgrade a card's power or health
-    - Mabe a small and a large one?
   - Skill transfer: Transfer the skill of a card to another.
 Sacrificing the first card
 - Add more cards
 - Refine FightLocation and Computerstrategy so the game becomes harder and harder as the